 From the Parks and Rec Department…The Santa Barbara Arts and Crafts Show was established in 1965 by local artists, inspired by the sidewalk art shows of Europe and the prestigious “Jardín del Arte” in Mexico City.
 Sponsored by the City Parks and Recreation Department since 1966, the show is now the only continuous, non-juried arts festival of original drawings, paintings, graphics, sculpture, crafts and photography in the world.
 Whatever the size, subject, media and price, all are original art, done by the artists you meet.

-LOCAL’S TIP: Right next to Biergarten where you’ll pick-up your race packet on Friday & Saturday, stop into Loveworn, a locally-owned clothing retailer as well as Wallace Piatt’s Rodeo Gallery.
+LOCAL’S TIP: Right next to Biergarten where you can enjoy delicious brews and German fare, stop into Loveworn, a locally-owned clothing retailer as well as Wallace Piatt’s Rodeo Gallery.